 AstraZeneca is not alone; our Compensation Gap survey reveals that 8 out of 10 employees underestimate their total compensation package.
 Additionally, our findings show that employees who receive clear information about their benefits are 73% more satisfied with their compensation and benefits.

-You Must Familiarise Employees
+You Must Familiarize Employees

 Employers spend a lot of time and money assembling their compensation packages, carefully considering benefits that appeal to each individual.
-Unfortunately, without the knowledge of investment, an employer’s efforts can go unappreciated.
+Unfortunately, without the knowledge of their investment, an employer’s efforts can go unappreciated.

 Think of it like this – by increasing awareness, you increase the value of your benefits.
 “If we were only to offer or communicate net salary earnings, we wouldn’t have a chance in the UK or US.
 But if we can, for example, show how our pension is one of the best then we are really competing with other employers”, shares Ulf Holmgren, Regional Benefits Lead at AstraZeneca.

 In today's war for talent, companies need to ensure that employees are aware of their investment or they risk losing them.
 Awareness of total compensation leads to greater feelings of appreciation.
 Office Team conducted a survey, which revealed that 66% of employees would "likely leave their job if they didn't feel appreciated”.

 Your Competitive Offer Is More Important Than Ever